 Puccini didn’t want ‘Vissi d’arte’ in the Final Version

 The soprano’s “Vissi d’arte” is not only the most famous piece of music in the entire opera, but one of the most iconic in all of the repertoire.
 And yet it almost did not make it into the final version of the score as the composer felt that it essentially stalled the action as the tension was reaching fever pitch.
-Callas is known to have agreed with Puccini’s sentiments and even proposed cutting it.
+Callas was also known to have agreed with Puccini’s sentiments and even proposed cutting it.

-But out of respect for his soprano, he kept the aria in the opera.
+However, out of respect for his soprano, he kept the aria in the opera.

 O Dolci Mani Comes From ‘Edgar’